-Zucchini bread is part of the quick bread family.
+Zucchini bread is part of the quick bread.
 It originated in America in the late 18th century.
-Bakers first used an ingredient called pearlash as the leavening agent, as baking powder wasn’t commonly used until the next century.
+We still enjoy it today, with a few slight ingredient twists.

 Table of Contents